Steven Seagal sexually assaulted me at audition, former model claims

 She said she told friends after about a month, but did not go to authorities at the time because she feared being blacklisted in the entertainment industry.
 She said Seagal later called her, but she never accepted the calls.

-Dadis said she was inspired by the recent wave of reports of sexual misconduct by men in the entertainment industry, and was spurred to come forward especially by actress Portia de Rossi saying Seagal once unzipped his pants during an audition with her.
+Dadis said she was inspired by the recent wave of reports of sexual misconduct by men in the entertainment industry, and was spurred to come forward especially by actress Portia de Rossi, who said Seagal once unzipped his pants during an audition with her.

 Actress Jenny McCarthy has also said Seagal sexually harassed her at an audition in 1995.